How to Conduct Employee Background Checks

 The background check information can contain errors.
 It can be a good idea to give candidates the chance to read information.
 This will help save you from losing a talented candidate.

-FCRA compliant background checks services should be used.
+FCRA compliant background screening services should be used.

 Fair Credit Reporting Act (FCRA), outlines what you are allowed and prohibited from doing as part of background checks regarding credit information.
 This summary provides an overview of how information should be handled from the viewpoint of the candidate.